Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: ONTIE observations

 \subsection{Phase- and cable calibration}

 For standard geodetic VLBI sessions, ON is working with a 1~MHz phase-calibration (PCAL) system, while the OTT are equipped with more modern 5~MHz PCAL systems.
 It is well known that ON suffers from rather strong direction dependent cable delay variations (Dan MacMillan, private communication, 2002), which will affect the station position if not correctly compensated for in the analysis.
 This is usually done by using PCAL signals in the post-processing (fringe-fitting) step, and cable calibration data in the analysis step.
+We note that ON cable cal was always applied with the same sign (-), even though some observing logfiles were missing this information.
 An example of cable delay calibration data for the three antennas is presented in Fig.~\ref{fig:cablecal}.

 In general, both PCAL and cable cal are therefore necessary to obtain accurate telescope positions.
-However, the early K-sessions were observed without PCAL.
+However, the early ONTIE-sessions were observed without PCAL.
 The reasons were that a) phase calibration and cable delay measuring system (CDMS) of OW was not working in first part of 2019 and needed to be repaired at Haystack observatory, and b) that we were concerned about how to deal with the potential correlation of the PCAL signals themselves.
 In the second half of 2019, the OW system was repaired, and we also learned about the possibility of using notch filters in post-processing to reduce the impact of correlating PCAL-signals.
-Therefore, PCAL was enabled in the K-experiments starting with K19323.
-We note that the ON PCAL/cable system was malfunctioning during experiment K20223, but was repaired for K20227.
+The notch filters were the same for all scans and all antennas for an experiment, but changed slightly between experiments to account for RFI differences.
+The exact details are given in the fourfit control file for each experiment, included in the correlator report available directly via the IVS, and also included in the respective vgosDb.
+Therefore, PCAL was enabled in the ONTIE-sessions starting with ON9323.
+We note that the ON PCAL/cable system was malfunctioning during experiment ON0223, but was repaired for ON0227.